-C. Minor Towers
+Minor Towers C.

-- 1. Wireless support structures 50 feet or less in overall height do not require a Special Use Permit when proposed outside of a platted residential subdivision and outside of a residential zoning district.
-Such wireless support structures do require an Improvement Location Permit and a Building Permit. - 2.
-As a part of the Improvement Location Permit and Building Permit application, the petitioner must submit the following: - A statement that the wireless support structure will not interfere with other communications (such as radio or television); - b.
-An engineering report on collapsibility of the wireless support structure; and - c.
-A letter stating the facility operator will disassemble the wireless support structure and bring the property back to grade when the wireless support structure is no longer in use.
+- Wireless support structures 50 feet or less in overall height do not require a Special Use Permit when proposed outside of a platted residential subdivision and outside of a residential zoning district.
+Such wireless support structures do require an Improvement Location Permit and a Building Permit. - As a part of the Improvement Location Permit and Building Permit application, the petitioner must submit the following: - A statement that the wireless support structure will not interfere with other communications (such as radio or television); - An engineering report on collapsibility of the wireless support structure; and